seraficaj/natours/readme.md

 You will need:
 - a MongoDB Atlas Account and database set up on their website
 - a mailtrap.io account
-- to configure a `.env` file with these fields filled in with your own fields:
+- to configure a `.env` file with these fields filled in with your own values:
 ```
 NODE_ENV=development
 PORT=3000